amarantha-k/cbas/_drafts/primer-beer.md

     SELECT VALUE COUNT(*) FROM beers;
     SELECT * FROM beers ORDER BY name LIMIT 1;

-The first statement above looks in the CBAS system catalogs for datasets that have been created in the "Default" dataverse.
+The first statement above looks in the Analytics system catalogs for datasets that have been created in the "Default" dataverse.
 At this point, assuming that you are just getting started, you will see only your two new shadow datasets:

     [ {